harshita2201301024/obsidian/data/Office Work/Smart POA.md

 22. Show something on view button click
 23. Email Template to investor
 25. Back Button implementation in footer of POA Details
-26. on Click of POA Details
+26. on Click of POA Details, we have to show clone delegation button
+27. clone delegation implementation
+28.